 Hope this helps!

 I feel this topic.
 Here in holland we have a (cold) sea climate.
 What means this cold is nasty and chilly.
 Not every building, train, tram or whatever is over-heated…

 with other words.. i hate it.
 I hate it so much that i wish a skipant was wearable at the streets..

 I know layering is great in the winter.
 But it’s really not as easy as it sounds.
 I mean, I have tons of things to layer, but it’s just not enough to keep me warm.
 So I end up wearing an oversized black jacket that’s just too gothic looking.
 I think a really warm, really stylish coat that you love is the biggest essential part of winter, because no matter what you are wearing you will always have the coat to stay stylish, and most importantly stay warm.

 I think it’s great to stock up on different coats too.
 I’ve been to the mall a few times and they always have fantastic coat sales!
-Oh, and always have a black coat, goes with everything :)posted about 5 years ago
+Oh, and always have a black coat, goes with everything :)posted over 5 years ago

 Man, I WISH wearing wool tights would be enough to keep me from freezing to death in the winter.

 The best thing you can do is layer.
 Get some thin long underwear to put on under your jeans, and wear a t shirt and/or tank top under your regular shirt.
 Wear thicker socks.
 Wear mittens, not gloves, and have a cute hat that covers your ears.
-That’s about all you can do :(posted about 5 years ago
+That’s about all you can do :(posted over 5 years ago

 As much as I love layering, Canadian winters are way too cold for me.